-- Tomboy and Girly Girl: Though she's definitely the latter compared to Cass she's actually about halfway between the two extremes.
-On the one hand she loves dresses, cute animals and wishes she could feel more like a woman.
+- Tomboy with a Girly Streak: On the one hand she loves dresses, cute animals and wishes she could feel more like a woman.
 On the other hand she like gadgets, technology, takes a boyish glee in fighting and mentions that she likes boxing.
-Can be either one to a female Courier depending on how you play.

 - To a lesser and more bearable extent (if the player would prefer not to be tongue-lashed by her), if you can convince her to leave the Brotherhood, she'll still pay homage to "The only family she's ever known" if you destroy the bunker, but won't leave your party.

 - On the other hand, if you do this before you meet her...

 - In a manner Played for Laughs, when you trade equipment she snarks "You're making me carry the heavy stuff, aren't you?"

 - When All You Have Is A Power Fist: She far prefers punching things over shooting.
 If you ask her to switch to ranged tactics, she asks, "Does jumping at them with my fists count as ranged?".